krishaamer/green-filter-research/research/literature/fintech.md

 -   Bardi and Alvarez Pereira (2022)

--   Fullerton builds on the ideas of Club of Rome and Meadows, Club of Rome, and Associates (1974)
+-   Fullerton builds on the ideas of Club of Rome and Meadows, Club of Rome and Associates (1974)

 -   Global Alliance for Banking on Values